bcgov/platform-developer-docs/src/docs/use-github-in-bcgov/start-working-in-bcgov-github-organization.md

 sort_order: 8
 ---

-# Start working in the BC Gov GitHub organization
+# Start working in the BCGov GitHub organization

 If you plan to share code developed by or for the B.C. government, [evaluate the content](/evaluate-open-source-content/) and get approval from your deputy minister.
 Deputy ministers may choose to delegate this authority to ministry chief information officers (CIOs).